 Types of Rear-End Collision

-A rear-end collision involves the front of one vehicle colliding with the back of another vehicle.
-There are two main types of rear-end collisions.
+A rear-end accident involves the front of one vehicle colliding with the back of another vehicle.
+There are two main types of rear-end crashes.

 Front vehicle is stationary:

 - Side of the road